aisingapore/SemiAutoLabeller-Bricks/README.md

 ## Introduction

 ### Background
-In businesses, it can be useful to label text data for identification, sorting or strategic purposes.
-Traditionally, businesses will employ word matching (building a label dictionary from scratch) or manual labour to put labels on their existing storage.
-However, this tends to be resource heavy and cumbersome to implement.
+It can be useful for businesses to label text data for identification, sorting or strategic purposes.
+Traditionally, businesses employ word matching (building a label dictionary from scratch) or manual labour to put labels on their existing storage.
+However, this tends to be resource heavy and can be cumbersome to implement.

 This project aims to ease this process and make labelling easy.
 With this \[semi\] auto labelling tool, users simply have to pick from a list of recommended words to form their label dictionary and allow the model to form an enriched dictionary.
 The model will then utilise the enriched dictionary to label the input text dataset.